 Andrew Garfield drew the short straw when it came to his time playing Spider-Man.
 The actor is excellent as Peter Parker, yet the movies' plots are both too tangly for their own good.
 The first one has its moments, but the second really can be a slog.
 However, as with Spider-Man 3, there's no getting around watching it, and the defining moment in Garfield's time as Peter takes place near the end of The Amazing Spider-Man 2.
 Just ignore the setup for The Sinister Six that never came to be.

 How to watch the Spider-Man movies in order – Tom Holland's movies

-Thinking of skipping the other Spider-Man movies?
+Thinking of not watching the other Spider-Man movies?
 Think again!
-Tom Holland's version of Peter Parker skips the outright origins story, with Marvel and Sony presuming that you've probably already seen Pete being bitten by a radioactive spider in the Maguire and Garfield movies.
+Tom Holland's version of Peter Parker skips the character's outright origins story, with Marvel and Sony presuming that you've probably already seen Pete being bitten by a radioactive spider in the Maguire and Garfield movies.
 However, Holland's Parker is younger and more naive than the other two incarnations, and we see the character living out his high-school life.
 There's a lot of fun to be had.

 - Captain America: Civil War

 - Avengers: Infinity War

 - Avengers: Endgame